 For comments, you can choose to show them:

 Expanded: Show the full conversation at the top of the page.

 Off: Hide comments on the page for a minimalist view.

 All databases in Notion can exist in two formats — as a full-page, or in-line on another page that contains unstructured data too (like a table in the middle of a written document).

 Full page databases

-Create a full-page database by creating a new page in your workspace and selecting a database type from the grayscale menu.
+Create a full-page database by creating a new page in your workspace and selecting a database layout from the grayscale menu.

-/followed by the type of database you want (board, list, etc.) and the word
+/followed by the database layout you want (board, list, etc.) and the word

 Full page databases appear just like any other page in your sidebar.